dpshelio/dpshelio.github.io/_posts/2017/05/28/2017-05-28-fortran-in-scipy-or-the-bus-factor-in-some-python-projects.md

 ### How many files has only been touched by one person.

+This pie charts are showing the percentage of files that has only been contributed by one author.
 Starting with the four main projects, we found the following:

 <!-- cp {sci,num,astro,sun}py/*_total.png . -->
 <!-- montage *_total.png -tile x1 -shadow -geometry +1+1 -background none totals.png -->